Fund Goal and Approach

 In choosing equity investments for the fund, the portfolio managers rely on in-depth fundamental analysis supported by proprietary quantitative models.
 A preference is given to companies whose business is focused on domestic consumption.
 The portfolio managers seek to identify attractive stocks with low relative price multiples and positive trends in earnings forecasts.
 The quantitative models used by the portfolio managers combine relative value characteristics (such as price/earnings and price/book ratios) and relative growth characteristics (estimated trends and revision ratios) to create a relative attractiveness score for each stock.
 The portfolio managers' fundamental analysis includes qualitatively reviewing the more attractively ranked stocks to assess the sustainability of a company's business momentum by analyzing the company's financial statements and meeting with management, suppliers, customers and competitors.
 The fund invests this portion of its portfolio principally in common stocks, but its equity investments also may include preferred stocks, convertible securities and warrants, including those purchased in initial public offerings (IPOs) or shortly thereafter.
 The fund also may invest in depositary receipts, such as American Depositary Receipts and Global Depositary Receipts, which represent indirect ownership interest in the publicly-traded securities of non-U.S. issuers.
 The fund may purchase depositary receipts through a sponsored facility, which is established jointly by the issuer of the underlying security and a depositary, or an unsponsored facility, which is established without participation by the issuer of the underlying security.

-The fund may, but is not required to, use derivative instruments, such as options, futures and options on futures (including those relating to securities, indexes, foreign currencies and interest rates), forward contracts and swaps, as a substitute for investing directly in equities, bonds and currencies, to increase returns, to manage credit, interest rate or currency risk, to manage the effective maturity or duration of the fund's portfolio, as part of a hedging strategy, or for other purposes related to the management of the fund.
+The fund may, but is not required to, use derivative instruments, such as options, futures and options on futures (including those relating to securities, indexes, foreign currencies and interest rates), forward contracts and swap agreements, as a substitute for investing directly in equities, bonds and currencies, to increase returns, to manage credit, interest rate or currency risk, to manage the effective maturity or duration of the fund's portfolio, as part of a hedging strategy, or for other purposes related to the management of the fund.
 Derivatives may be entered into on established exchanges or through privately negotiated transactions referred to as over-the-counter derivatives.
 Futures contracts generally are standardized, exchange-traded contracts that provide for the sale or purchase of a specified financial instrument or currency at a future time at a specified price.
 An option on a futures contract gives the purchaser the right (and the writer of the option the obligation) to assume a position in a futures contract at a specified exercise price within a specified period of time.
 The fund may engage in futures transactions on both U.S. and foreign exchanges.
 A forward contract involves an obligation to purchase or sell a specific currency at a future date at a price set at the time of the contract.
 The fund also may enter into swap agreements, which can be used to transfer the rights to one set of financial assets or liabilities in exchange for another set.
 The financial assets may be cash flows, currencies, returns, or other items of a financial nature.
 The fund may gain exposure to certain issuers and markets by investing in participatory notes issued by banks, broker/dealers and other financial institutions or other structured or derivative instruments that are designed to replicate, or otherwise provide exposure to, the performance of such issuers and markets.
 The fund may invest in exchange-traded funds (ETFs) to provide exposure to certain asset classes.

 An investment in the fund is not a bank deposit.
 It is not insured or guaranteed by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 It is not a complete investment program.
 The fund's share price fluctuates, sometimes dramatically, which means you could lose money.